 How Does Rain Effect Roads?

 Rainwater makes roads slick.
 Okay, we all know that.
 Well beyond simply making roads slick, rain is a nightmare for visibility.
 Obviously, rain makes it hard to see long distances when traveling, and if it’s falling hard enough, your windshield wipers may have trouble keeping up.
 There is much more of a visibility issue at play than just your line of sight.
 Rain makes the road impossible to see, which in turn makes it really hard to judge where the lanes are.
+In turn, loss of visibility can leave you in the ditch; hopefully you have a good emergency towing service handy!

 How Does Rain Effect Your Driving?